rbannal86/10Books/README.md

 display results.
 Your back end receives those queries and either returns a cached result (for previously submitted queries) or makes a call to the Google Books API.

+## Instructions
+- Clone this repository and complete the challenge according to the Requirements below.
+- Once finished, email your [patch](https://robots.thoughtbot.com/send-a-patch-to-someone-using-git-format-patch) to jobs+dev@docnetwork.org and we will review your submission. **Do _not_ open a pull request.**

+## Notes

+**Design is important.**

+Be it API-level or visual, design is important.
+We value code that's easy to use and maintain.
+We value appealing, user-centric interfaces.
+We don't value compromise on this topic—show us what you've got!

+**You are encouraged (but not required) to use ES6+ JavaScript.**

+We use a lot of ES6+ JS at DocNetwork.
+We will be testing your submission with the latest versions of Chrome and Firefox.
+We'll run your server with Node 10.X (unless otherwise specified).
+You're welcome to use any front end build system that your chosen framework (see requirements) supports so long as we can build it easily by following your instructions.

 ## Requirements
 - General